Inflammatory Breast Cancer Treatment Information

 In addition, Moffitt Cancer Center is a National Cancer Institute-designated Comprehensive Cancer Center – the only one in Florida – and we are widely known for our cutting-edge research.
 Our clinicians and researchers work together, always looking for new therapy options to implement in clinical trials for the treatment of breast cancers.
 Through efforts such as these, Moffitt continues to improve cancer survival rates and provide patients with a higher quality of life.

 For more information, review our Women’s Oncology TeleTalks, or check out HER Place: the Health Education Resource Place.
-If you have questions about inflammatory breast cancer and would like to schedule an appointment, please contact us at 1-888-MOFFITT.
+If you have questions about inflammatory breast cancer and would like to schedule an appointment, please contact us at 1-888-MOFFITT or schedule an appointment online.
 You do not need to have a referral to make an appointment with us.